chriszarate/grunt-load-options/README.md

 ## Example usage

-Use this plugin in conjunction with [load-grunt-tasks][] for a nice, clean, static Gruntfile and easily portable Grunt options and tasks.
-That’s what I do in this project’s Gruntfile:
+Use this plugin in conjunction with [load-grunt-tasks][] for a nice, clean, static Gruntfile and easily portable Grunt options and tasks:

 ```js
 module.exports = function(grunt) {